blynkkk/blueprints/ESP32 Blinking LED/README.md

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_

-## Congratulations!
-You have successfully connected ESP32 to Blynk and now can control a built-in LED.
-By following this tutorial, you have gained experience working with the ESP32, Arduino IDE, Blynk Console and Blynk App.
-You can now expand on this project to incorporate sensors or controllers.

 ## Next steps after the device is activated
 * Explore the Blynk Web Console and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both